Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

       there will be up to 2 scp sessions in parallel per compute node for a maximum of 6 concurrent scp sessions to the pool.
 The default is 1 if not specified or omitted.
+  * (required) `data_transfer` specifies how the transfer should take place.
+    When Azure Blob Storage is selected as the destination for data ingress, [blobxfer](https://github.com/Azure/blobxfer) is invoked.
+The following
+    list contains members for Azure Blob Storage ingress when a storage account link is provided for `storage_account_settings`:
+    * (required) `container` is the container to upload to.
+The container need not be created beforehand.
+    * (optional) `blobxfer_extra_options` are any extra options to pass to `blobxfer`.
+In the example above, `--no-computefilemd5` will force `blobxfer` to skip MD5 calculation on files ingressed.

 `docker_volumes` is an optional property that can consist of two different types of volumes: `data_volumes` and `shared_data_volumes`.